andrebergvind/big-tech-financial-analysis/README.md

 Risk-averse investors may consider Google due to its strong liquidity position, low leverage, and stable long-term fundamentals.
 Investors should approach Intel cautiously unless pursuing speculative turnaround or value-investing strategies.
 Future investment decisions should also incorporate external factors not included within the dashboard, such as macroeconomic conditions, interest rates, AI market developments, regulatory changes, and future competitive positioning.

+NVIDIA’s situation in 2022 represents a company with elite operational profitability (36.2% Net Margin) that matches or beats the best in big tech.
+The fact that its ROE (36.6%) is "significantly lower than Apple and Microsoft" is not an indicator of weak fundamental health.
+Rather, it highlights that NVIDIA achieved its explosive 2022 growth via a highly conservative, low-debt, equity-heavy capital structure—validating the "strong fundamental health" noted in your draft.

+From an investor perspective, NVIDIA represents a high-growth investment opportunity with substantial future potential linked to AI, semiconductors, and data center expansion.
+However, its rapid valuation growth and dependence on future technological demand may also expose investors to higher market volatility compared to more mature firms such as Apple and Microsoft.

+Overall, when considering investing in any of these companies, investors should evaluate not only profitability and historical growth performance, but also financial risk, market positioning, long-term growth sustainability, and exposure to future technological developments.

 ## Limitations